Christian Pulisic injury update: Chelsea reveal latest on USMNT star

 Asked by ProSoccerTalk about a possible timeline for Pulisic’s return, Tuchel said that the League Cup game against Aston Villa on Wednesday would come too soon for Pulisic.

-Tuchel added that Pulisic is working hard at Chelsea’s training ground today (Sunday), and his fitness status depends on how that session went.
+Tuchel added that Pulisic is working hard at Chelsea’s training ground, and his fitness status depends on how that session went.

 “I think for Christian the game against Aston Villa [in the Carabao Cup in midweek] is maybe a bit too close,” Tuchel said.
 “I hope that I’m wrong but this is my impression.
 He’s not in training so far but let’s see tomorrow.
 Maybe if he had a good progression today, maybe it’s possible.
 It would be super nice for us to have him but for me it’s a bit doubtful.”

+However, Pulisic did not feature against Villa or against Manchester City on Saturday, as he battles to be fit for the upcoming international break.

-It seems like the huge Premier League clash against Manchester City on Saturday, Sept.
-25 is when we could next see Pulisic, at the earliest.
-Chelsea then travel to Juventus on Wednesday, Sept.
+Chelsea travel to Juventus on Wednesday, Sept.
 29 in a massive UEFA Champions League clash, as Pulisic will hope to take on his good friend and USMNT teammate Weston McKennie.

 Check out the full video above of Tuchel speaking to us post-game.